rolling-scopes-school/tasks/react/modules/tasks/functional-routing.md

 ## ⚠️ IMPORTANT NOTICE

 Focus on routing and functional components.
-Remove any button or functionality which throws exceptions unnecessarily.

 ## 🎯 Task Goals